Golf Tutorials

 Technology Deep Dive: What to Look For Under the Hood

-When you are thinking about an upgrade in your equipment like, your irons don’t just choose a popular brand - look for these a great choice of key a nice blend features:
+When thinking about an upgrade in your equipment like your irons, don’t just choose a popular brand - look for these key features:

 This is the most critical feature.
-Instead of a solid piece of steel on the head a very big design difference such as a blade, a cavity a very high-quality back has a great choice of metal hollowed out on the reverse side of the iron clubface a pretty advanced design change of the club. a good club iron Designers move that weight to the edges - the heel, toe, and sole of the club.
+Instead of a solid piece of steel like a blade, a cavity back has metal hollowed out on the reverse side.
+Designers move that weight to the edges - the heel, toe, and sole of the club.
 This design has two massive benefits:

 • Increased Forgiveness: By pushing weight to the perimeter, the "sweet spot" becomes much larger.
 This means your off-center hits (the ones slightly towards the heel or toe) will fly straighter and lose less distance compared to a blade.